felipenlunkes/Lunix/README.md

 ### Build the system

-To build the Lunix, run make on the source tree folder.
+To build Lunix, run make on the source folder.
+To do that, use:

 ```
 make